 - Identify the core requirements for successfully conducting international marketing activities

 - Evaluate alternatives available in global business strategy formulation, implementation and evaluation

 - Formulate research questions and hypotheses appropriate for masters level research projects; and

 - Conceptualise, research and write a state of the art review of a chosen area of investigation and generate empirical data on the phenomenon under investigation.

-This MSc is a one-year, full-time programme consisting of eight taught modules, completed over 2 academic semesters, an international study trip which will be undertaken between semesters and a research paper that will be completed during the summer semester and submitted in September.
+This MSc is a one-year, full-time programme, completed over 3 academic semesters, incorporating an international workshop and a research paper submitted in August.

 |Semester 1||Semester 2||Summer|